alisnwu/cifkit/README.md

 functions for handling large datasets, on the order of tens of thousands, of `.cif` files.

-> The current codebase and documentation are actively being improved as of July
+> The current codebase and documentation are actively being improved as of Sep 18, 2024.
-> 8, 2024.

 ## Motivation